GenomicsAotearoa/shell-for-bioinformatics/docs/3_streams_red_pipe.md

     - Solve problems by piping several Unix commands.
     - Command substitution

 Bioinformatics data is often text-based and large.
 This is why Unix’s philosophy of handling text streams is useful in bioinformatics: text streams allow us to do processing on a stream of data rather than holding it all in memory.
-Handling and redirecting the streams of data is essential skill in Unix.
+Handling and redirecting the streams of data is an essential skill in Unix.

+<center>
+![image](./images/redirection_st_2.png){width="590"}
+</center>

 By default, both standard error and standard output of most unix programs go to your terminal screen.
 We can change this behavior (redirect the streams to a file) by using `>` or `>>` operators.
 The operator `>` redirects standard output to a file and overwrites any existing contents of the file, whereas `>>` appends to the file.
 If there isn’t an existing file, both operators will create it before redirecting output to it.

-<center>
-![image](./images/redirection_st_2.png){width="590"}
-</center>

 ### Output redirection